Jamaal Williams Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- In his one career matchup against the Packers, Williams recorded 25 rushing yards, 13.5 fewer yards than his over/under in Sunday's game.
+- Williams' 25 rushing yards in his lone career matchup against the Packers are 17.5 fewer yards than his over/under in Sunday's game.

-- Williams did not have a touchdown run in that contest against the Packers.
+- Williams did not have a touchdown run in that outing against the Packers.

-- In terms of defending against the run, the Packers are 13th in the league, conceding 109.8 yards per game.
+- The Packers have the NFL's 13th-ranked defense against the run, giving up 109.8 yards per game.

-- This season the Packers are ranked seventh in the NFL in rushing touchdowns conceded (12).
+- This season the Packers are ranked seventh in the league in rushing touchdowns allowed (12).

 Recent Performances